casuario/pytdl/README.md

 this is mainly for learning purposes

-it uses tkinter and ttkthemes for the GUI and  pytube (currently this version, as it is the most updated
+it uses tkinter and ttkthemes for the GUI and pytube
-and error-free i've found: https://github.com/H4KKR/pytubeX)

 In order to download adaptive videos (DASH) the user needs to have installed ffmpeg
 (and in windows declared in the path environment variable)